blendicavlad/scloud-cashflow-forecast/README.md

 run ` docker-compose up ` to update and run the prod container

-to download the test data, you must set env variables
+to download the test data, you must set env variables don't forget to set up a remote docker python interpreter from the IDE